GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 Hifiasm is compiled into a single binary file, and, when executed, it manages all tasks and parallelism under one parent process.
 You can run it the same on a VM in the cloud or in an HPC.

 For a human sample with around 40X HiFi and 30X UL and either HiC or trio phasing Hifiasm can assemble with:

 * 64 cores
 * 240GB of memory (most samples will use less)
 * Around 24 hours of total runtime

-So Hifiasm takes about 1500 cpu hours to assemble this sample.
+So Hifiasm takes about 1500 CPU hours to assemble this sample.
 On a cluster you can just execute the run command.
 If you are on a cloud and would like to take advantage of pre-emptible instances, you can break the run command into three parts (each take around 8 hours).

 ### Verkko